AxaFrance/SlimFaas/README.md

 ## What Next ?

 1. Different scale down mode depending from configuration and current hour
-2. Scale up dynamically from SlimFaas
+2. Allow to scale down also statefulset pods
-3. Upgrade to .NET8 using AOT => lighter and faster
+3. Scale up dynamically from SlimFaas